Last Updated on: 6th December 2023, 02:30 pm

 - Lack of mental stimulation.

-- Move your parrot to a new spot to stop it from becoming too territorial of its primary area
+- Move your parrot to a new place to stop it from becoming too territorial of its primary area.

-- Make slow movements whenever you’re around your parrot to avoid it from becoming stressed
+- Make slow movements whenever you’re around your parrot to avoid stressing it out.

-- Don’t force contact if your bird wants to be left alone.
-You will only weaken the bond
+- Don’t force contact if your parrot wants to be left alone.

-- Use treats to discipline your parrot and distract it when it’s acting aggressively
+- Use treats to reward your parrot when it behaves appropriately.

 Beaks are made out of keratin and grow continuously throughout a parrot’s lifetime.
 To keep their beaks at a comfortable length, parrots grind them down naturally by pecking at tough objects, chewing items, and eating abrasive foods.

-If a parrot feels its beak is getting too long, it will tap it against a blunt object and rub it against rough surfaces to shorten it.
+If a parrot feels its beak is getting too long, it’ll tap it against a blunt object and rub it against rough surfaces to shorten it.